deta/cloud-docs/docs/cli/commands.md

 ```
   -h, --help             help for new
       --name string      name of the new micro
-  -n, --node             create a micro with node runtime
+  -n, --node             create a micro with node (node14.x) runtime
       --project string   project to create the micro under
-  -p, --python           create a micro with python runtime
+  -p, --python           create a micro with python (python 3.9) runtime
+      --runtime string   create a micro with the specified runtime
+                         Python: python3.7, python3.9
+                         Node: node12, node14
 ```

 #### Examples